vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

-# Exploring  Key Factors Behind Life Insurance Policy Lapses and What Insurers Can Do TO Prevent Them
+# Exploring  Key Factors Behind Life Insurance Policy Lapses and What Insurers Can Do To Prevent Them

 ## Table Of Contents
 - [Project Overview](#project-overview)